If you've heard me speak for more than five minutes you've heard me say...

 The Sales Doctor Will See You Now

-When you approach your prospects like a doctor with the goal of first diagnosing before prescribe, that's when things get fun, easy, and profitable.
+When you approach your prospects like a doctor with the goal of first diagnosing before prescribing, that's when things get fun, easy, and profitable.

-Think about it.
-If you can use WebMD to describe your symptoms and determine the cause, won't you just call your doctor, speak to her PA, and ask her to phone in a prescription or just look up a home remedy and treat yourself?
+If you can use WebMD to describe your symptoms and determine the cause, won't you just call your doctor, speak to her PA, and ask her to phone in a prescription, or just look up a home remedy and treat yourself?

 It's when you can't find the answers to your questions that you seek professional medical assistance.